 We also show the results on Over-EF in Figure~\ref{fig:overexposure comparison 1}.
-We observe that the result of our FCNet is closer to the ground-truth than those of other methods.
-Due to lack of correction capability, Mertens09 and MEF-Net produce over-exposed images.
-Performing Over-EF for MSEC by simple averaging brings clear color bias, \eg, the ship.
+We observe that the result of our FCNet is closer to the ground-truth than the other methods on the aspect of visual quality.
+Due to a lack of correction capability, the methods of ``Mertens09'' and MEF-Net produce over-exposed images.
+Performing Over-EF for MSEC by simple averaging brings a clear color bias, \eg, the ship.
 As a low-light enhancer, Zero-DCE cannot obtain well-exposed results upon over-exposed images.
 MEF-GAN suffers from clear color deviation on the Over-EF task, since it is trained on pairs of under- and over-exposed images.
-Besides, as shown in Figure~\ref{fig:underexposure comparison 1}, on the Under-EF task, the image contrast and color saturation of the image produced by our FCNet are closest to that of ground-truth over the other competitors.
+Besides, as shown in Figure~\ref{fig:underexposure comparison 1}, on the Under-EF task, the image contrast and color saturation of the image produced by our FCNet are the closest to that of ground-truth over the other competitors.